pymander/wordpress-openpgp/readme.txt

 Optional.
 Specify additional CSS styles for the button element.

 **text**
 Optional.
 Specify the button text.
-This defaults to “Encrypt”.
+This defaults to "Encrypt".
+You can also use the shortcode as an open/close tag, and the contents will be used as the button text.

 = Example =